Fellowes Powershred 73Ci Review

 Our Analysis and Test Results

 We would call the Powershred 73Ci's shredding quality slightly above average.
 It handled its advertised 12-sheet capacity with aplomb, did quite well shredding thick junk mail envelopes, and didn't complain when we shred credit cards and CDs.
-Our only slight complaint is the fact that the Powershred 73Ci provides cross-cut level security, as opposed to micro-cut.
-While this shredding quality is more than adequate for most people, it is worth noting that the AmazonBasics 12-Sheet Micro-Cut offers the same capacity and power, with the increased security of micro-cut blades, at a much lower price.
+Our only slight complaint is the fact that the Powershred 73Ci provides cross-cut level security, as opposed to micro-cut, which is simply less secure.

 The Powershred 73Ci posted a maximum speed of 109 sheets per minute in our speed testing.
-This is plenty of speed for most users, but isn't particularly impressive given its price.
-For instance, the AazonBasics 12-Sheet Micro-Cut is higher security, half the price, and nearly as fast at 72 sheets per minute.
-The AmazonBasics 24-Sheet also cost less and it significantly faster, clocking a speed of 114 sheets per minute in our testing.
-So while the Powershred 73Ci is fast, you can get faster for less.
+This is plenty of speed for most users but isn't particularly impressive given its price tag.
+We tested models half the cost, that clocked in at 72 sheets per minute as well as some that are significantly faster, clocking a speed of 114 sheets per minute for the same or slightly less money.
+So while the Powershred 73Ci is fast, you can certainly get faster for less.

 Ease of Use

-Fellowes has a knack for creating user friendly interfaces and adding in helpful features, and the Powershred 73Ci is no exception.
-It features touch sensitive controls, a sensor that automatically stops the blades if your fingers get too close, and intelligent jam-proof technology that automatically stops when there is a jam, reverses the paper out a bit, and then attempts to shred it again.
-In our experience this was able to work through some minor jams without any user input, which was kind of nice.
-The 6-gallon bin has a big window so you can easily tell how full it is.
-It also pulls out easily when it gets full.
-Finally, the attached wheels make it easy to move the shredder around if you need to rearrange the office, or hide it away until it is needed.
+Fellowes has a knack for creating user-friendly interfaces and adding in helpful features, and the 73Ci is no exception.
+It features touch-sensitive controls, a sensor that automatically stops the blades if your fingers get too close, and intelligent jam-proof technology that automatically stops when there is a jam, reverses the paper out a bit, and then attempts to shred it again.
+In our experience, this was able to work through some minor jams without any user input, which was kind of nice.
+The six-gallon bin has a big window so you can easily tell how full it is.
+It also pulls out easily, even when stuffed to the gills.
+Finally, the attached wheels make it easy to move the shredder around if you need to rearrange the office or hide it away until it is needed.